smartdevicelink/sdl_overview_guides/docs/Policies/App Policies/index.md

 ## Remote Control Fields

 !!! note
-These permissions will only take effect if the application registers with the `REMOTE_CONTROL` AppHMIType.
+These permissions will only take effect if the application either registers with the `REMOTE_CONTROL` AppHMIType or has this type explicitly included in its [AppHMIType policy field](#apphmitype).
 !!!

 ### Example Entry